Turn Hours Into Minutes

 Scanned equals written.
 Every run.
 Inserted, malformed, dropped, and skipped are distinct output categories — not collapsed into a single "success" flag.
 3,032,564,040 rows ingested in a single 40-worker run on one machine.
 Zero failures.
 Zero net delta.

-DB-to-DB: 413K rows/sec, no staging
+DB-to-DB: 75.8M rows in 3:03, no staging

 Five modules.
 One pipeline.